This post may contain affiliate links, please see my disclosure policy to learn more.

 I typically make these cookies after I carve pumpkins using a homemade pumpkin puree made with the mouths and noses from the Jack-O-Lanterns.
 My pumpkins are still green right now so I used canned pumpkin this time.

 I use Homemade Vanilla Extract in these cookies, which is amazing and it’s simple to make.
 Homemade Vanilla Extract also makes a wonderful gift.
 I always make these with chocolate chips, when I was young my mom would make these with chocolate chips, raisins, and nuts.
-If you decide to make them without any of the mix-ins a cream cheese frosting would be a wonderful addition.
+If you decide to make them without any of the mix-ins, topping them with a cream cheese frosting would be a wonderful addition.

 These cookies do not flatten out as they cook they stay poofy, if you want a flatter cookie press the dough down before baking.
 Depending on the size, this recipe will make 3 – 4 dozen cookies.